-In a paper published this winter in the Journal of Forensic Biomechanics, Lloyd and his colleagues reported, “angular acceleration of the head during aggressive shaking of the CRABI biofidelic mannequin is statistically indistinguishable from angular head kinematics experienced by a 7-month-old fervently playing in his Jumparoo.”
+In a paper published this winter in the Journal of Forensic Biomechanics, Lloyd and his colleagues reported that “angular acceleration of the head during aggressive shaking of the CRABI biofidelic mannequin is statistically indistinguishable from angular head kinematics experienced by a 7-month-old fervently playing in his Jumparoo.”

 Lloyd’s paper joins a series of biomechanical studies that have all reached the same conclusion: Shaking is unlikely to be the source of subdural hematoma in children with no signs of impact or neck injury, despite decades of courtroom testimony to the contrary.

 Although the theory of shaken baby syndrome has enjoyed thirty years of general acceptance within the community of child-abuse experts, the diagnosis has been controversial from the beginning.
 Testing it of course was impossible.